 People and their families do not readily seek help or talk about the problem.

-Mental Health America of Spartanburg County works with many other local organizations with similar missions in order to advocate, educate and serve.
+Mental Health America of Spartanburg County works with many other local organizations who have similar missions in order to advocate, educate and serve.
 Here are some of our partners.

 Your donations help us facilitate programs and events, create new offerings, sustain quality partnerships, extend outreach in the community and benefit people of all ages who are directly or indirectly affected by mental illness.